Office of the President

 - Launch of RoCo Option, Rosemont’s test optional admissions policy, in 2018

-- Current construction of the College’s 73,000 square foot campus community center to open in fall 2019.
-(Board of Trustees voted at June 7th meeting to name Center the “Sharon Latchaw Hirsh Community Center” in her honor.)
+- The dedication and iopening of the College’s new 73,000 square foot campus community center in November 2019.
+(The Center was named the “Sharon Latchaw Hirsh Community Center” in her honor by Board of Trustees.)

 - Numerous campus facilities enhancements and renovations, such as construction of the Ravens Athletic Complex, Library Information Commons, Gracemere Honors House, Rotwitt Theater, and Cardinal Dining Hall